Backends¶

 Functional forms¶

-Each engine only accepts force fields whose functional_form is in its
+Each backend only accepts force fields whose functional_form is in its

 supported set.
 Attempting to use an unsupported form raises an error.